antonsjava/jalw/README.md

 ## Wrapping

 Jalw requires some real logging API for logging.
-Like Slf4j or Log4j or ...
+Like Slf4j or ...
 You can simply write your own wrapper over your logging API.
 Jalw brings JalwLogger interface, which abstracts the logging API.
 It requires two method for each log level